How to open a bank account in Spain as a British citizen? Full guide for 2024

 Santander

 You’ll probably already be familiar with Santander as a familiar presence on the British high street.
-As a large Spanish bank, Santander has a full range of account and card options for Spanish residents with proof of ID and address, and a non-resident account for people who don’t call Spain home.
+As a large Spanish bank, Santander has a full range of account and card options for Spanish residents with proof of ID and address, and one account - the Santander Account - which is also available for non-resident customers.

-The Non-resident Mundo Account is a good option if you’re not a resident in Spain full time, but do need a handy euro account.
-This account comes with a 16 EUR monthly maintenance fee, but gives you access to a debit card and the option to pay in cash, by bank transfer or cheque.
+The Santander Account may be an attractive option if you’re not a resident in Spain full time, but do need a handy euro account.
+This account comes with a monthly maintenance fee which could be up to 20 EUR, but there are ways to reduce or waive this depending on how you use your account.
+You’ll also get a debit card for easy spending and withdrawals.

 Account types: Accounts available for both Spanish residents and non-residents

-Eligibility: If you’re not a Spanish resident you’ll need to open the Non-resident Mundo Account - if you’re a resident you’ll be able to take your pick from a broad range of account options
+Eligibility: If you’re not a Spanish resident you’ll need to open the Santander Account - if you’re a resident you’ll be able to take your pick from a broad range of account options

 How to open an account with Santander